Area Rate Efficiency in Multi-Link Molecular Communications: System Model

 \section{System Model}

-In this section, we introduce the general arrangement of the \ac{MC} system, the fixed and predefined grid structure, and the model for modulation, propagation, and reception used in this paper. \scaleSubsection
+\scaleSectionBelow In this section, we discuss the general arrangement of the \ac{MC} system, the fixed and predefined grid structure, and the model for modulation, propagation, and reception used in this paper.
+Moreover, we present different metrics for characterizing the performance of information transmission in the considered system.
+Hereby, we introduce the \ac{ARE} as a new performance metric for evaluation of the performance of multi-link \ac{MC} systems.
+Finally, extending the definition of the \ac{ARE}, we define the \ac{ARTE} as a performance metric for cases, where \ac{ISI} occurs.